 “We chose a Canadian domain because we’re proud to be a Canadian organization, and by using .CA, it helps to communicate that to the public,” say Bryant and Hall.
 “As Canadians, we want to help our neighbors and we want to see everyone do well.”

 Mountain Equipment Co-op, the popular Canadian outdoor retailer, has over 4 million members across the country—and community is a huge part of what they do.
 Along with their amazing expertise on everything outdoors, they count on their .CA domain to build brand trust.

 The National Film Board of Canada allows viewers to stream over 3,000 film productions absolutely free of charge, from documentaries to animation and experimental films.
 They also offer a subscription service to schools, because every student should have access to films about their Canadian heritage.

-Join these guys and 2.5 million other amazing Canadians today— grab your very own .ca domain today.
+Join these guys and 2.5 million other amazing Canadians today— grab your very own .ca domain today for only $2.99/1st year!
 We promise you’ll be in great company.